You're working out and you're taking your supplements, but how are you doing with your meals?

 Watch out for juices made from concentrate (get 100% juice or make your own juice), frozen vegetable blends with sauces, and packaged rice blends.
 Some frozen vegetable blends with sauces pack a bunch of unnecessary preservatives, sugar, and carbs.
 Likewise, some packaged rice blends have way too much sodium, upwards of 600mg!
 This is why it’s always a good idea to look over the ingredient lists before putting something in your cart.
 Read the label!
 For a low-sodium packaged rice, try Uncle Ben’s Brown Rice.

 4. Knock It All Out at Once

 Instead of shopping every night or every other night after work, do one grocery store trip per week, with enough food to last you 7+ days.

 You'll find that you’re spending less time and less money overall because you’re just adding to the inventory you already invested in from the previous week.
 That means you can freeze some of the meats you purchased and hold on to the extra frozen veggies for the next week.

 5. Refresh and Donate

 Ok, now it's time to take a hard look at what's already lurking your refrigerator and cabinets.

-Mark Barroso is an NSCA-CPT, Spartan SGX Coach, editor/writer for Men's Health, Muscle & Fitness Magazine, Fitness Magazine and Men's Fitness.
+Mark Barroso is an NSCA-CPT, Spartan SGX Coach, and editor/writer for Men's Health, Muscle & Fitness Magazine, Fitness Magazine, and Men's Fitness.